 For example, you and your former partner might both want as much time as possible with your child, or your former partner might not want to see your child.
 You might see equal time as a fair solution – but this might not be possible, and it might not be the best option for your child.

 There are practical issues to sort through too, like where you both live.
 Children generally do better when their parents live near each other, but this isn’t an option for all separated families.

 Whatever your situation, you and your former partner need to make clear decisions about how you’ll parent your child now and in future.
 It’ll be easier if you can both keep open minds and try to step into your child’s shoes as you work out your co-parenting arrangements.
-In meeting your child’s needs and your own needs, you might have to make some compromises along the way.
+To meet everyone’s needs, you might have to make some compromises.

 Developing a co-parenting plan

 A co-parenting plan is a useful way to set out the details of your new relationship.
 To create one, you and your former partner need to discuss your rights and responsibilities with regard to your child, and set up a way to work out disputes.

 - holidays and special events

 The plan should include back-up arrangements in case your child needs to stay home from child care or school.
 That might mean talking to your former partner about how they can help out.
 You might be able to discuss this in person, on the phone or via email.

 Once your co-parenting plan is in place and working, you need to agree on what happens if one of you needs to change the plan or has a change in circumstances in the future.